phalcon-kit/docs/docs/core/router.md

 ### Adding Your Custom Routers

-Once you have created your custom routers in Zemit, the next step is to integrate them into your application.
+Once you have created your custom routers in Phalcon Kit, the next step is to integrate them into your application.
 This is done during the initialization phase of the bootstrap component.
-By setting up your custom routers here, Zemit will utilize them when the router service is loaded from the Dependency Injection (DI) container, ensuring that your application's routing is handled as per your custom logic.
+By setting up your custom routers here, Phalcon Kit will utilize them when the router service is loaded from the Dependency Injection (DI) container, ensuring that your application's routing is handled as per your custom logic.